 Confidence!
 If you have it, you can make anything look good

 Notting Hill Carnival is a great way to spend the weekend, dancing to reggae and dub music in the sunshine.
-The carnival is spectacular and there will be floats and bands from 9am on both the Sunday and Monday.
+The carnival is spectacular and there will be floats and bands from 9 am on both Sunday and Monday.

 ‘The Notting Hill Carnival is the largest street festival in Europe and originated in 1964 as a way for Afro-Caribbean communities to celebrate their own cultures and traditions.’

-The carnival starts on Sunday August 28 which is otherwise known as the family day.
-Monday August 29 is for when the adults come out to play.
+The carnival starts on Sunday, August 28 which is otherwise known as family day.
+Monday, August 29 is for when the adults come out to play.

 Stay safe.
-The Notting Hill carnival has received some bad press in recent years, but there are plenty of police on standby.
-You just need to be wary of pickpockets but that’s just an every day life for a city girl.
+The Notting Hill carnival has received some bad press in recent years, but there is plenty of police on standby.
+You just need to be wary of pickpockets but that’s just everyday life for a city girl.

 Meet in advance.
 If you have ever tried to meet people at an actual event you will know it’s impossible to find anyone once you are there.
 Phones no longer work.
 Phones die.
 Tubes are closed.
 You don’t know the area well.
 So to avoid frustration, meet your friends and all go together.
 And have fun!